 - remove the offending tree

-- manage it (pruning)
+- manage it (usually by pruning)

 But if you simply cut down a large, thirsty tree, the ground may then react by swelling with moisture which is no longer being absorbed — causing ‘heave’.
 Be aware too that cutting down a tree protected by a Tree Preservation Order (TPO) or in a Conservation Area without consent can lead to prosecution.
 Tree management aims to reduce the amount of moisture uptake and how the drying out affects the soil.